Psychology of Exercise concentration

 KN 521Physical Activity Interventions in Diverse Populations

-Completion of the MS in KINES degree requires the following credits at the graduate level:
+Completion of the MS in KINES degree requires 36 credits at the graduate level:

-• 32 credits for project option.
-Students who complete the project option are required to take at least 9 hours at the 500-level as well as at least 5 hours of KN597 Master’s Project Research.
+• Project track.
+Students who complete the project track are required to take at least 5 hours of KN597 Master’s Project Research.

-• 32 credits for thesis option.
-Students who complete the project option are required to take at least 9 hours at the 500-level as well as at least 5 hours of KN598 Master’s Thesis Research.
+• Thesis track.
+Students who complete the thesis track are required to take at least 5 hours of KN598 Master’s Thesis Research.

 *Only 500-level classes with A-F grading are counted towards this required minimum (thus KN596, KN597, KN598 and any other class with Satisfactory/Unsatisfactory grading do not count).
 Moreover, only 400- and 500-level classes count towards the MS. Any 100-, 200- or 300-level class (for example classes taken to fulfill prerequisites) will not count towards the required total credits or GPA calculation.